mlflow/mlflow/SECURITY.md

 - Open a draft [GitHub Security Advisory](https://docs.github.com/en/code-security/security-advisories/creating-a-security-advisory) to discuss the vulnerability details in private.

-The private Security Advisory will be used to confirm the issue, prepare a fix, and publicly disclose it after the fix has been released.
+The Private Security Advisory will be used to confirm the issue, prepare a fix, and publicly disclose it after the fix has been released.